 In December 2013, journalist and foreign correspondent Peter Greste (The First Casualty) was arrested with his colleagues in Cairo.
 Charged with threatening national security, Peter endured a sham trial, solitary confinement and detention for 400 days.
 In June 2019, journalist Annika Smethurst’s (On Secrets) home was raided by the Australian Federal Police.
 She was told they were investigating the publication of classified information, but the raid raised significant questions about the relationship between journalism, policing and political interests in Australia.
-The two journalists, both unwitting symbols of the importance and fragility of the freedom of the press, discuss their experiences with host Sally Warhaft.
+Annika Smethurst and Peter Greste (appearing live via video), both unwitting symbols of the importance and fragility of the freedom of the press, discuss their experiences with host Sally Warhaft.

 Peter Greste (Australian)